klaytn/caver-js/README.md

 You can easily use your Klaytn account when signing a transaction or message by using the [Keyring] / [wallet].

 The keyring is a new feature that contains an address and one or more private keys based on the key types ([SingleKeyring], [MultipleKeyring] or [RoleBasedKeyring]).
 Refer to [caver.wallet.keyring] for details.
-[caver.wallet] provides the **in-memory wallet** for easy keyring management in caver-js.
+[caver.wallet], the **in-memory wallet**, is provided to easily manage multiple keyrings.

-**Note** Functions associated with wallet and keyring provided by caver-js have no effect on the actual Klaytn blockchain platform (Klaytn).
+**Note** Functions associated with `wallet` and `keyring` have no effect on the Klaytn blockchain platform.
+It just manipulates keyrings in the in-memory wallet.

 Let's create a random keyring as shown in the example below:
 ```